pkadams67/pkadams67/README.md

 I’ve collaborated on over 200 titles among a dozen different markets.
 It’s a fantastic feeling knowing my code has been in the hands of more than 1.7 million users.

 I’m a proud spouse, parent of three, and grandparent of two.
-When not coding, I enjoy live music and [Crimson Tide Football](https://en.wikipedia.org/wiki/Alabama_Crimson_Tide_football).
+When not coding, I enjoy wrangling our [Weimaraner](https://www.akc.org/dog-breeds/weimaraner), live music, and [Crimson Tide Football](https://en.wikipedia.org/wiki/Alabama_Crimson_Tide_football).

 [Website](https://adams.io) |
 [Stack Overflow](https://stackoverflow.com/cv/pkadams67) |